Applying to Cate as a Day Student

 Day students are an integral part of Cate School’s community.
 The only thing that differentiates many local students from the boarders is that they don’t sleep on campus!
 Day students arrive for first-period class, and while they may depart after their final commitment of the day in the afternoon, many choose to stay through the evening to study in the library, eat dinner with friends, get extra help from a teacher, or attend student-led labs.

-Representing approximately 20% of the student body, day students at Cate School derive from local communities and neighboring towns.
-Given the demands of Cate’s program and the number of applications, all candidates within the following boundaries will be considered day-student applicants.
-A family’s primary physical address is used to make that determination.
-The perimeter of this boundary is defined by specific towns below, from which families expect to apply as day student candidates.
+Representing approximately 20% of the student body, day students at Cate School come from local communities and neighboring towns.
+Given the demands of Cate’s program and the number of applications, all families within the following boundaries will be considered day-student applicants.
+This determination is based on the family’s primary physical address.
+Boarding status is reserved for students who live outside of the defined boundaries.

 Oxnard